 The Mass of Christian Burial will be celebrated at St. Bernard Parish Church, 2438 Atwood Ave., Madison, Wisconsin, on Thursday, October 31, 2019, at 12:30 pm.
 The Most Reverend Donald J. Hying, Bishop of Madison, will celebrate the Holy Mass, with Reverend Father Michael Radowicz, Pastor, St. Bernard Parish, as homilist.
 A visitation will be held on Wednesday, October 30, 2019, from 5:00 to 8:00 pm at Ryan Funeral Home, 2418 N. Sherman Avenue, Madison, and on Thursday, October 31, 2019, from 11:00 am until the start of the Holy Mass, at St. Bernard Parish Church, Madison.
 Burial will take place at Resurrection Cemetery, Madison, Wisconsin.
 A funeral luncheon will take place in the St. Bernard Parish Church Hall after the Holy Mass.
 To view and sign the guestbook, please visit: www.ryanfuneralservice.com.

 2418 N Sherman Ave

-To send flowers to Deacon John "Jack" Kenneth Fernan's family, please visit our floral section.
+To send flowers to Deacon John "Jack" Kenneth Fernan's family, please visit our floral store.